KrzysztofGrudzien/React-App-LoremiIpsumGenerator/README.md

 - Add path of the project to the terminal
 - Write command `npm install`

-Runs the app in the development mode.

 ### `npm start` - Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.